themustafaomar/jsvectormap/docs/lines.md

 # Lines
-The lines section will provide you with all you need to know about markers.
+The lines section will provide you with all you need to know about lines.

 <br>